pranay3002/Gender-and-Age-Prediction-Model/README.md

-UTKFace dataset is a large-scale face dataset with long age span (range from 0 to 116 years old).
-The dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
-The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc. This dataset could be used on a variety of tasks, e.g., face detection, age estimation, age progression/regression, landmark localization, etc.
+With a range of 0 to 116 years old, the UTKFace dataset is a large-scale face dataset.
+More than 20,000 face photos with age, gender, and ethnicity annotations make up the dataset.
+There is a lot of difference in the photos' poses, facial expressions, lighting, occlusion, quality, etc. Numerous tasks, such as face detection, age estimate, age progression/regression, landmark localization, etc., could be accomplished with this dataset.

-The objective of the project is to detect gender and age using facial images.
-Convolutional Neural Network is used to classify the images.
-There are 2 output types namely, gender(M or F) and age.

-Environment: kaggle
+The project's goal is to use face image analysis to detect age and gender.
+To classify the photos, a convolutional neural network is employed.
+There are two sorts of output: age and gender (M or F).

+Setting: Kaggle

 Libraries:-
-pandas
-numpy
-matplotlib
-keras
-tensorflow
-scikit-learn
+Pandas, Numpy, Matplotlib, Keras, TensorFlow, Scikit-Learn

 Neural Network:-
 CNN Network